duduCarneiro/pig-game/README.md

 ## ⚠️ Credits

-While the JavaScript code and the logic behind the application was developed by me, following the content of the classes, the HTML and CSS was provided by Jonas Schmedtman.
+While the JavaScript code and the logic behind the application was developed by me, following the content of the classes, the HTML and CSS were provided by Jonas Schmedtman.